 - Why do some homeless youth use drugs and others do not?

-- How do some new parents who have low incomes have lower distress and others have more?
+- How do some new low income parents have lower distress while others have higher distress?

 - Do images of superheroes change as a reflection of the political environment?